minio/docs/source/reference/minio-mc/mc-head.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS
+   :required:

-   *Required* The object or objects to print.
+   The object or objects to print.

    For an object on MinIO, specify the :ref:`alias <alias>` and the full path to
    that object (e.g. bucket and path to object).
 For example: